-Yet again more food that is good for us when it comes to physical health problems.
+Yet again more food is good for us when it comes to physical health problems.
 This time it is hot curries.
-It appears on the face of it eating hot curries may prevent bowl cancer.
+It appears on the face of it eating hot curries may prevent bowel cancer.

-To be more precise scientists at the University of California San Francisco (UCSF) found that capsaicin, considered an irritant for mammals, including humans, is a compound found in chili peppers which may prevent bowel cancer and could also improve the memory, and possibly increasing our lifespan.
+To be more precise scientists at the University of California San Francisco (UCSF) found that capsaicin, considered an irritant for mammals, including humans, is a compound found in chili peppers that may prevent bowel cancer and could also improve memory, and possibly increasing our lifespan.